meghana-holla/sim-detect/README.md

 # SimDetect - Detection of Similar Questions in a Question Bank

-A question can be phrased in numerous ways, which can lead to lots of repitition/redundancy when stored altogether.
+A question can be phrased in numerous ways, which can lead to lots of repitition/redundancy when stored together.
 This work proposes an unsupervided learning method for detecting questions that may be framed differently, but most certainly elicit the same answer.
+The project report can be found [here](https://drive.google.com/file/d/1vRiksnDuJFsMYk5eMFX80l2WLM5rHcKX/view?usp=sharing)

+Key features of this project:
+- Proposed recurrent-DBSCAN, an extension to the original DBSCAN clustering algorithm (refer to the report for details)
+- Utilised Word2Vec embeddings for question represetation - Employed weighted aggregation of Word2Vec embeddings of individual words in the question, the weight for each word being the it's TFIDF value
+- Additional features include incusion of pre-trained language translation and spell check + correction modules to the pipeline to make the model more robust to data and noise

+Data is curated from past CBSE class 10 board examination Science (Physics, Chemistry, Biology) and Social Studies (History, Political Science, Georgraphy, Environmental Science) papers.
+Further, questions from both English and Hindi language test papers were extracted.

 A subset of the output of the model taken from `Latest.ipynb` (Clusters renamed here).
-To view all the generated clusters, check `Latest.ipynb`:
+To view all the generated clusters, please check `Latest.ipynb`:
 ```
 ___________________________________________CLUSTER  A ______________________________________
 Differentiate between intensive subsistence farming and commercial farming practiced in India.